-First, note that in this section we examine programs that have the same number of Mazurkiewicz traces as rf traces; not necessarily programs on which all tools explore the same number of executions.
-Second, we point out that this is an important class of programs; in particular, all
+First, note that in this section we examine programs that have the same number of Mazurkiewicz traces as rf traces; not necessarily programs on which all tools explore the same number of

 Table 1.
 Performance on two programs where the number of Mazurkiewicz traces and traces under rf equivalence is the same.
 Note that tools that are not optimal sometimes explore a significant number of redundant executions ("Execs" columns).
 The NIDHUGG column in this table stands for both NIDHUGG/optimal and NIDHUGG/observers: both these modes explore the same number of executions in time that is very similar.